ndege/shortr/README.md

 ## Features

-* Redirect to your main website when no slug, or incorrect slug, is entered, e.g. `http://ubl.li/` → `http://domain.net/`.
+* Redirect to your main website when no slug, or incorrect slug, is entered, e.g. `http://ubl.li/` → `http://dev.ubl.li/`.
 * Generates short URLs using only `[a-z0-9]` characters.
 * Doesn’t create multiple short URLs when you try to shorten the same URL.
 In this case, the script will simply return the existing short URL for that long URL.
+* Add some validation and sacurity checks to ameliorate live performance of apllication.
+** Limit creation of short urls in time interval
+** Check if there's a valid url host
+** Avoid self reference on base url

 ## Installation
 1. Download the source code and install it using the `go install` command.
-2. Use `database.sql` to create the `redirect` table in a database of choice.
+2. Use `database.sql` to create the `shortr` table in a database of choice.
-3. Create a config file in `/path/to/.go-url-shortener/` named `config.(json|yaml|toml)`.
-Use `config-example.json` as a example.
+3. Create a config file in `/path/to/shortr/` named `env.json`.
+Use `env-example.json` as a example.
 4. Run the program as a daemon using one of the many methods: write a script for [upstart](https://launchpad.net/upstart), init, use [daemonize](http://software.clapper.org/daemonize/), [Supervisord](http://supervisord.org/), [Circus](http://circus.readthedocs.org/) or just plain old `nohup`.
 You can even start (and manage) it in a `screen` session.
 5. Adding the following configuration to Apache (make sure you've got [mod_proxy](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html) enabled):
 ```